brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 10 bht.md

 ### Albert Barnes:
-1. "And indeed ye do it...
-But we beseech you, brethren, that ye increase more and more..."
+1. "And indeed ye do it."
+2. "But we beseech you, brethren, that ye increase more and more."
-2. "Here, as elsewhere, the apostle makes the fact that they deserved commendation for what they had done, a stimulus to arouse them to still higher attainments."
+3. "Here, as elsewhere, the apostle makes the fact that they deserved commendation for what they had done, a stimulus to arouse them to still higher attainments."
-3. "Bloomfield."

 ### John Calvin:
 1. "And, unquestionably, whatever appears in us in a high state of excellence, we must still desire that it may become better."
-2. "For after having admonished them to increase in love, he recommends to them a sacred emulation, that they may strive among themselves in mutual affection, or at least he enjoins that each one strive to conquer himself."
+2. "For after having admonished them to increase in love, he recommends to them a sacred emulation, that they may strive among themselves in mutual affection..."
 3. "This is the best emulation, when each one strives to overcome himself in doing good."

 ### Philip Schaff:
 1. "For indeed ye do it.
 Proof of the preceding clause."
 2. "All the brethren who are in all Macedonia."
-3. "'Which implies a lively intercourse with the Christians in Philippi, Berœa, and perhaps at small scattered stations, offshoots from the central churches.'"
+3. "Which implies a lively intercourse with the Christians in Philippi, Berœa, and perhaps at small scattered stations, offshoots from the central churches."

 ### Archibald T. Robertson:
 1. Ye do it (ποιειτε αυτο).
 The αυτο refers to το αγαπαιν αλληλους (to love one another).
 Delicate praise.

 ### John Gill:
 1. "They exercised this grace of love without respect of persons, to all, and not only to all the brethren in the particular community at Thessalonica, but which are in all Macedonia."
-2. "That ye increase more and more in showing love to the brethren; which may be done both by administering to them in things temporal, by assisting them in distress, by sympathizing with them, and by giving them counsel and advice; and in things spiritual, by bearing their burdens, forbearing with them, and forgiving them; by admonishing them in love, by stirring them up to love and good works, by praying with them and for them, and by instructing and building them up in their most holy faith."
+2. "That ye increase more and more...in showing love to the brethren; which may be done both by administering to them in things temporal...and in things spiritual."
-3. "This shows that though brotherly love was much practiced by these saints, yet it was not perfect; nor is any grace perfect as to degrees; nor is any saint perfect in the discharge of duty in this life."
+3. "This shows, that though brotherly love was much practised by these saints, yet it was not perfect; nor is any grace perfect as to degrees; nor is any saint perfect in the discharge of duty in this life."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:41:21
+- Timestamp: 12-19-2023 13:59:17
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 93
+- BHT Word Count: 91
-- BHT Commentary Usage: 52.86%
+- BHT Commentary Usage: 46.88%
-- BHT Quality Score: 1.5282440514968352
+- BHT Quality Score: 1.5271955800086499
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (70):
+- ChatGPT injected words (64):
-	['a', 'achieved', 'administering', 'admonishing', 'also', 'among', 'and', 'another', 'apostle', 'be', 'bearing', 'building', 'burdens', 'but', 'by', 'commended', 'could', 'diligence', 'duties', 'each', 'efforts', 'encouraged', 'even', 'exhortation', 'for', 'forgiving', 'harmony', 'improvement', 'in', 'increase', 'it', 'lack', 'love', 'ministered', 'more', 'needy', 'neglected', 'not', 'of', 'one', 'only', 'other', 'others', 'own', 'party', 'practical', 'praises', 'prompted', 's', 'seems', 'spiritual', 'strive', 'that', 'the', 'their', 'them', 'there', 'thessalonians', 'they', 'this', 'to', 'towards', 'up', 'urges', 'was', 'ways', 'were', 'which', 'while', 'zealously']
+	['abound', 'actions', 'all', 'also', 'among', 'and', 'another', 'anticipation', 'apostle', 'as', 'brethren', 'but', 'church', 'coming', 'commended', 'community', 'continue', 'current', 'displayed', 'duty', 'encouraged', 'for', 'from', 'grow', 'immediate', 'in', 'increase', 'is', 'journey', 'lack', 'lord', 'love', 'macedonia', 'may', 'mistaken', 'more', 'motivating', 'not', 'of', 'one', 'ongoing', 'only', 'others', 'perfect', 'praising', 'quietness', 's', 'saints', 'show', 'stem', 'strive', 'the', 'their', 'them', 'thessalonians', 'they', 'this', 'to', 'towards', 'urges', 'were', 'while', 'whole', 'within']
-- ChatGPT injected words (significant words only) (33):
+- ChatGPT injected words (significant words only) (34):
-	['achieved', 'administering', 'admonishing', 'apostle', 'bearing', 'building', 'burdens', 'commended', 'diligence', 'duties', 'efforts', 'encouraged', 'exhortation', 'forgiving', 'harmony', 'improvement', 'increase', 'lack', 'love', 'ministered', 'needy', 'neglected', 'party', 'practical', 'praises', 'prompted', 's', 'spiritual', 'strive', 'thessalonians', 'urges', 'ways', 'zealously']
+	['abound', 'actions', 'anticipation', 'apostle', 'brethren', 'church', 'coming', 'commended', 'community', 'continue', 'current', 'displayed', 'duty', 'encouraged', 'grow', 'immediate', 'increase', 'journey', 'lack', 'lord', 'love', 'macedonia', 'mistaken', 'motivating', 'ongoing', 'perfect', 'praising', 'quietness', 's', 'saints', 'stem', 'strive', 'thessalonians', 'urges']

 ### Logs
-- Attempt 1 BHT: The Thessalonians were commended for their love towards one another, but they were encouraged to increase their efforts even more.
-It seems that there was a lack of harmony and diligence among them, which prompted this exhortation.
-While one party zealously ministered to the needy, the others neglected their own duties.
-The apostle praises their love but urges them to strive for improvement.
-This could be achieved by not only administering to others in practical and spiritual ways but also by bearing one another's burdens, forgiving, admonishing, and building each other up.
-Ultimately, the goal is to overcome oneself in doing good and to continue growing in love for the brethren.
+- Attempt 1 BHT: The Thessalonians were commended for their love towards one another, and they were encouraged to continue abounding in this love.
+One possible reason for their lack of quietness could be their mistaken belief in the immediate coming of the Lord.
+It is important to note that exhortations can be directed towards whole churches, even if different classes of people are involved.
+The apostle praises the Thessalonians for their love towards each other but also urges them to increase more and more in their love for one another.
+This commendation serves as a motivation to strive for even higher levels of love and affection.
+They demonstrated this love not only to their own community but also to the brethren throughout all of Macedonia.
+The goal is to constantly improve in showing love to fellow believers, both in temporal and spiritual matters, knowing that perfection in love is a lifelong journey.
-- 🔄 1 Thessalonians 4:10 (attempt 1, 112 words, 48.75% quotes quality score: 1.532024801323953, V2 normalized quality score: 42.28, commentator tiers 1-3: 33.2%, 20.67%, 46.13%)
+- 🔄 1 Thessalonians 4:10 (attempt 1, 149 words, 41.57% quotes quality score: 1.4812656496432102, V2 normalized quality score: 40.59, commentator tiers 1-3: 29.51%, 21.91%, 48.58%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: The Thessalonians were praised for their love towards one another, but they needed to increase their efforts.
-There was a lack of harmony and diligence within their community.
-While one group cared for the needy, others neglected their own duties.
-The apostle commended their love but urged them to strive for improvement by bearing burdens, forgiving, admonishing, and building each other up.
-The goal was to overcome oneself in doing good and continue growing in love for the brethren.
+- Attempt 2 BHT: The Thessalonians were commended for their love towards one another and encouraged to abound in this love.
+Their lack of quietness may stem from their mistaken anticipation of the Lord's immediate coming.
+The apostle urges the whole church to increase in love, praising their current actions while motivating them to strive for more.
+They displayed love not only within their community but also among the brethren in all of Macedonia.
+The journey towards perfect love is ongoing, as saints continue to grow in their duty to show love to others.
-- 🔄 1 Thessalonians 4:10 (attempt 2, 79 words, 44.83% quotes quality score: 1.485505710082775, V2 normalized quality score: 40.74, commentator tiers 1-3: 33.08%, 20.73%, 46.19%)
+- 🔄 1 Thessalonians 4:10 (attempt 2, 91 words, 46.88% quotes quality score: 1.5271955800086499, V2 normalized quality score: 42.12, commentator tiers 1-3: 27.69%, 24.61%, 47.71%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The Thessalonians were commended for their love towards one another, but they were encouraged to increase their efforts even more.
-It seems that there was a lack of harmony and diligence among them, which prompted this exhortation.
-While one party zealously ministered to the needy, the others neglected their own duties.
-The apostle praises their love but urges them to strive for improvement.
-This could be achieved by not only administering to others in practical and spiritual ways but also by bearing one another's burdens, forgiving, admonishing, and building each other up.
+- Attempt 3 BHT: The Thessalonians were commended for their love towards one another and encouraged to increase even more.
+Their lack of quietness could be due to their mistaken belief in the immediate coming of the Lord.
+The apostle praised their love but also urged them to continue growing in it.
+Their love extended not only to their own community but to the brethren throughout Macedonia.
+The goal is to consistently improve in showing love to fellow believers, in both temporal and spiritual matters, recognizing that perfection in love is a lifelong pursuit.
-- 🔄 1 Thessalonians 4:10 (attempt 3, 93 words, 52.86% quotes quality score: 1.5282440514968352, V2 normalized quality score: 42.16, commentator tiers 1-3: 35.36%, 20.58%, 44.06%)
+- 🔄 1 Thessalonians 4:10 (attempt 3, 90 words, 45.16% quotes quality score: 1.46215636638729, V2 normalized quality score: 39.96, commentator tiers 1-3: 29.82%, 22.22%, 47.96%)
 	- BHT WAS OVER 80 WORDS!
-- Attempt 4 BHT: The Thessalonians were praised for their love towards one another, but they needed to increase their efforts.
-There was a lack of harmony and diligence within their community.
-While one group cared for the needy, others neglected their own duties.
-The apostle commended their love but urged them to strive for improvement by bearing burdens, forgiving, admonishing, and building each other up.
-The goal was to overcome oneself in doing good and continue growing in love for the brethren.
-- 🔄 1 Thessalonians 4:10 (attempt 4, 79 words, 44.83% quotes quality score: 1.485505710082775, V2 normalized quality score: 40.74, commentator tiers 1-3: 33.08%, 20.73%, 46.19%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The Thessalonians were commended for their love towards one another, but they were encouraged to increase their efforts even more.
-It seems that there was a lack of harmony and diligence among them, which prompted this exhortation.
-While one party zealously ministered to the needy, the others neglected their own duties.
-The apostle praises their love but urges them to strive for improvement.
-This could be achieved by not only administering to others in practical and spiritual ways but also by bearing one another's burdens, forgiving, admonishing, and building each other up.
+- Attempt 4 BHT: The Thessalonians were commended for their love towards one another and encouraged to abound in this love.
+Their lack of quietness could be attributed to their mistaken anticipation of the Lord's immediate return.
+Despite this, the apostle recognized their efforts and urged them to continue growing in their love.
+They demonstrated love not only within their own community but also among the brethren throughout Macedonia.
+The goal is to constantly strive for greater acts of love and affection, both in practical and spiritual ways, while acknowledging that perfection in love is an ongoing process.
-- 🔄 1 Thessalonians 4:10 (attempt 5, 93 words, 52.86% quotes quality score: 1.5282440514968352, V2 normalized quality score: 42.16, commentator tiers 1-3: 35.36%, 20.58%, 44.06%)
+- 🔄 1 Thessalonians 4:10 (attempt 4, 95 words, 43.28% quotes quality score: 1.4770481906729565, V2 normalized quality score: 40.45, commentator tiers 1-3: 29.94%, 21.8%, 48.26%)
 	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: The Thessalonians were commended for their love towards one another and encouraged to increase more and more in this love.
+Their lack of quietness could be attributed to their mistaken anticipation of the Lord's immediate coming.
+The apostle praised their love but also urged them to continue growing in it.
+Their love extended not only within their own community but also to the brethren throughout Macedonia.
+The goal is to consistently improve in showing love to fellow believers, both in temporal and spiritual matters, knowing that perfection is a lifelong pursuit.
+- 🔄 1 Thessalonians 4:10 (attempt 5, 92 words, 43.75% quotes quality score: 1.463057253387078, V2 normalized quality score: 39.99, commentator tiers 1-3: 29.26%, 23.02%, 47.72%)
+	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Thessalonians 4:10 bht prompt v0.7 (93 words, 52.86% quotes)
+- ✅ 1 Thessalonians 4:10 bht prompt v0.8 (91 words, 46.88% quotes)
-- quality score: 1.5282440514968352, V2 normalized quality score: 42.16, commentator tiers 1-3: 35.36%, 20.58%, 44.06%)
+- quality score: 1.5271955800086499, V2 normalized quality score: 42.12, commentator tiers 1-3: 27.69%, 24.61%, 47.71%)